ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/aws_access_keys.md

 ## Configure the AWS CLI

-First, make sure AWS CLI is installed in your local system.
+First, make sure AWS CLI is installed in your local machine.
 To install AWS CLI, follow this [guide](/install-guides/aws-cli).
 Then run the following command to set up your AWS CLI installation:

 ```console
 aws configure